Beyond Black-Box Advice: Learning-Augmented Algorithms for MDPs with Q-Value Predictions: Application Examples

 We set the unknown $(y_t:t\in [\nt])$ to be tracked as a rose-shaped trajectory shown in Figure~\ref{fig:trajectory}:

-We vary the value of $\beta$ from \(0\) up to \(\infty\).
-It is important to highlight that when \( \beta=0 \), \ouralg operates the same as the pure DDPG in our experiments.
-In contrast, when \( \beta=\infty \), \ouralg is equivalent to the MPC baseline discussed earlier.
+We vary $\beta$ from \(0\) to \(\infty\).
+When \(\beta=0\), the empirical implementation is the same as pure DDPG.
+When \(\beta=\infty\), we directly apply the MPC baseline.
 Arbitrary exploration in the action space will lead to unstable states, causing the pure DDPG to remain non-convergent throughout its training process.
-From our experiments, we observe that setting \( \beta \) between \(5\) and \(25\) yields the largest average reward.
-The results are summarized in Figure~\ref{fig:beta}.As noted in the proof of Lemma~\ref{lemma:consistency} in Appendix~\ref{app:projection_lemma}, the action given by \ouralg at each time $t\in [\nt]$ can be written as
+From our experiments, we observe that setting \(\beta\) between \(5\) and \(25\) yields the largest average reward.
+The results are summarized in Figure~\ref{fig:beta}.
+Under the projection rule, the action used in the experiments at each time $t\in [\nt]$ can be written as